 - Leave them to cool down and feed them to your parrot a couple at a time.

-Your parrot will love the sweet taste, but avoid seasoning them with salt to ensure they’re safe for your bird to eat.
+Your parrot will love the sweet taste, but avoid seasoning them with salt (sodium).

 Can Parrots Eat Tomato Sauce?

 Lycopene levels are higher in processed tomato foods than they are in raw tomatoes.
-As described by the Journal of the Science of Food and Agriculture, thermal treatments and food preparation, such as boiling, cooking, chopping, and agitation, had little effect on the presence of lycopene.
+According to the Journal of the Science of Food and Agriculture, thermal treatments and food preparation, such as boiling, cooking, chopping, and agitation, had little effect on the presence of lycopene.